-In the event that you don’t receive your statement, please keep track of your due dates and plan to make your payment for your insurance and driver’s licence/ID card.
-Your due date is four months after your birthday.
-For example: If your birthday is on January 30, your due date is May 30.
+Customers who don’t receive a statement should keep track of the due date of their insurance and driver’s licence/ID card.
+Due dates are four months after a customer’s birthday.
+For example: If your birthday is on June 20, your due date is October 20.

-To determine if you are in a renewal year and need to have a new driver’s licence or identity card photo taken this year, please check the expiry date on your current document.
-If it expires in 2025, you must visit an MPI Service Centre of Autopac broker on or before your due date.
+To determine if you are in a renewal year and need to have a new driver’s licence or identity card photo taken, check the expiry date on your current document.
+If it expires in 2025, you must visit an MPI Service Centre or broker on or before the due date.

 Cheques